 Applications can be made by the claimant pursuant to s.303Z14 of the Proceeds of Crime Act 2002.
 If successful, the claimant (the Police.
 SFO, HMRC) seizes the monies which are currently frozen in the bank accounts.

 If the Account Forfeiture Order is successfully made an appeal against that Order can be made to the Crown Court within 30 days.
 Therefore, it is vital to act quickly if you as an individual or as a company have been affected by a decision relating to a Forfeiture.
 The appeal is made pursuant to s.303Z16 of the Act.

 Other Types of Freezing Orders

 Another option available to investigatory authorities are Interim Freezing Orders, which are relatively new tools available following their creation by The Criminal Finances Act 2017.
 These types of Orders are applied for when the NCA or other investigatory bodies are pursuing an individual in relation to an Unexplained Wealth Order.
 These changes to the law provide the possibility for property believed to be obtained via unlawful conduct to be recovered by using civil proceedings opposed to the need to obtain a criminal conviction and then pursue a confiscation order under the Proceeds of Crime Act.
 For more information in respect of Unexplained Wealth Orders please click here to see our UWO page.

-Our expert lawyers are here to advise and assist you, if your account is subject to either of the orders described above.
-We will protect your position and make every effort to set aside the freezing of bank accounts to avoid you ultimately losing the funds contained within them.
+Our expert lawyers are here to advise and assist you if your company or personal account is subject to either of the orders described above.
+We will protect your personal position and make every effort to reverse the freezing of bank accounts and to avoid you ultimately losing the funds within them.